Sermons

 4 September 2016

 Have you ever been caught out by an unexpected cost?
-Have you ever bought a cheap printer for your computer only to find that when the ink runs out the replacement costs more than the price you paid for the printer?
-Or have you ever bought something cheap off the internet only to find it… Read more
+Have you ever bought a cheap printer for your computer only to find that when the ink runs out the… Read more

 The seat of honour